ibm-cloud-architecture/refarch-kc/docs/itg-tests/avro/avro.md

 }
 ```

-All the different data schemas for a Container Event can be found under the `data_schemas` forlder.
+All the different data schemas for a Container Event can be found under the `data_schemas` folder.

 In that folder we have also developed a util script (`avroEDAUtils.py`) to be able to construct the final Container Event data schema that is needed by our producer: